Elite50/slate/source/includes/_profile-object.md

  | DonationCollectionMethod | How the donation was collection, at an event, online, etc.
  | DonationRecurring | A flag indicating whether or not the donation is a part of a recurring donation
  | DonationSourceCode | A text value that stores a free form source code for the donation
+ | DonationSubscriptionID | A unique identifier for the recurring subscription this donation belongs to
 Dwellings | DwellingType | The type of dwelling that the profile lives in
  | OwnRent | Whether the profile owns or rents the dwelling
  | DwellingEstimatedValue | The estimated value of the dwelling the profile lives in